mocquin/quickstarts/ipyywidgets.md

  - fixed : `from ipywidgets import fixed; interact(g,x=10,y=fixed(20))`

-# interactive
+## Interactive
 By default, interact and interactive call the function for every update of the widgets value.
 Similar to interact, but returns a widget instead of juste displaying it.
 `w = interactive(f, a=10, b=20)`
 To introspect :
  - w.kwargs